A recently retired senior couple shares a loving moment together on a grassy lawn in their new neighborhood in Toronto, Canada.

 Pittsburgh vs. Hamilton

-There has always been a very similar and close connection with the city of Pittsburgh, Pennsylvania, and the city of Hamilton in Ontario.
-Both Pittsburgh and Hamilton have a vast industrial history, with a high number of blue collar workers.
+There has always been a very similar and close connection between the city of Pittsburgh, Pennsylvania, and the city of Hamilton in Ontario.
+Both Pittsburgh and Hamilton have a vast industrial history, with a high number of blue-collar workers.
 Football and hockey are both near and dear to these cities’ hearts, as Canadian fans cheer on the Tiger-Cats and Bulldogs, while Pittsburgh residents root for the Steelers and Penguins.

 And while employers in Pittsburgh may pay less than they do in Hamilton, Pittsburgh’s cost of living is still 17 percent lower than in Hamilton!